SimonWahlin/TDSwe2016/Lab3-ARM-Templates.md

 5. In the ProtectedSettings section, add a complex object called configurationArguments.
 6. Inside the newly created configurationArguments, create an object called DomainCreds containing two strings, userName and password containing the value of the parameters AdminUserName and AdminPassword.
 7. Download the modules xActiveDirectory and xStorage, put them into your project folder and include them into the project.
     a.
-In solution explorer, rightclick AzureADLabTemplate and click Open folder in File Explorer.
+In solution explorer, rightclick AzureLabTemplate and click Open folder in File Explorer.
     b.
 Copy the path to your project folder and download the modules using PowerShellGet *Save-Module -Name xActiveDirectory, xStorage -Path $ProjectPath*
     c.
 Back in Solution Explorer in Visual Studio, click the little button called "Show all files", right-click the module directories and click "Include in Project"